 Go to the website.
 Choose Graphic Templates to the right of the search box to limit your search to templates.
 Type “business proposal templates” into the search box.

-Use the on-screen filters to select templates suitable for print, as you'll likely want to print actual copies of your proposal.
+Use the on-screen filters to select templates suitable for print.
 This will ensure you get templates that look their best when printed.

 Click on any templates you like the look of to see a preview and get details of what's included.
 Keep going till you find a Word project proposal template that meets your needs.

 2. Download & Unzip the Business Proposal Template